 - Highlighting health costs.
 In the UK many firms now highlight how much sugar/fat is in a product, with the % of daily recommended amounts.
 If consumers see a packet of doughnuts contains 40% of the daily recommended intake of sugar, this may discourage them from consuming.

 - Merit goods are considered beneficial and consumers often under-estimate these benefits.
 For example, vaccination is very beneficial if everyone takes it, but people may not want to bother.
 The government can introduce mass vaccinations in schools and only if parents object, can someone avoid it.

 - With regard to education.
 The government could and try and make it very easy and cheap for students to stay on and continue higher education rather than leave at the age of 16.

-- With regard to purchase of cars, the government and insurance companies can encourage consumers to buy safer, more fuel efficient cars.
+- With regard to the purchase of cars, the government and insurance companies can encourage consumers to buy safer, more fuel-efficient cars.
 If you buy a powerful, high petrol consumption car – you are likely to pay higher tax and insurance rates.